Meet Sara's Scholarship Recipients

 The outdoors teaches life skills including responsibility, leadership and perseverance. ~ Nicholas

-February 2011 photo from left to right: Ryan Linehan (Chewonki's Summer Wilderness Programs Director); Ralph Keyes (Wiscasset High School Outing Club Advisor); Joseph Chapman; Annalisa Haase; Genell Vashro (Chewonki's Girls Camp Director); Carol Leone (Teens To Trails)
+February 2011 (left to right) Ryan Linehan (Chewonki's Summer Wilderness Programs Director), Ralph Keyes (Wiscasset High School Outing Club Advisor), Joseph Chapman, Annalisa Haase, Genell Vashro (Chewonki's Girls Camp Director), Carol Leone (Teens To Trails)

 Abigail Foster & James Andretta

 I couldn’t thank you enough for providing this experience for students at my school, and then actually picking me to go.
+I had such an amazing time with all the girls on my trip.
+We ran rapids in classes I-IV.
+It was so awesome!
+I love just going down the rapids and getting splashed in the face.
+During the course of the trip, I got my roll!
 I had the best summer of my life.
+Read Abby's note